 Bundle of used tennis balls Net profit: £17

 £65 Free Money from decluttering sales in September.
 Good figure in terms of profit but I cannot help but feeling slightly disappointed at the number of sales being just four.
 I orbit around 30 to 50 personal items in inventory for sale at any given time so it seems a little low to me.
 Sometimes they fly off the shelf and other times sales become stagnant.
 I hardly ever discard an item, so eventually, the immense majority go.
 I cannot predict when though so I keep my listings live and wait for them to mature.
-I might also decide to promote a listing or gradually reduce price to encourage sales.
+I might also decide to promote a listing or gradually reduce the price to encourage sales.
 It works.
 This time round I have to settle for four items.
 In the big scheme of things, I will sign without hesitation for a £65/month income from sales every month (£700-£800 per year), so I guess I should not be complaining.

 Two small ticket price items: a pair of t-shirts and a car magazine left £2 profit each.
 Not massive but all these small contributions account for 80% of the profits following a clear Pareto Law.
 I am not looking down on them at all.

 It has been three years since I got a new XBOX One for my son.
-I reasoned that I would keep the old 360 for myself in the thought that I would give playing a go just to come to the realisation that my interests have dramatically shifted.
+I reasoned that I would keep the old 360 for myself in the thought that I would give playing a go just to eventually come to the realisation that my interests have dramatically shifted.
 I am not keen on spending my time XBOXing at all so the console bundle had to go.
 To my surprise, it took a few months to sell.
 I felt tempted to reduce to price to make it more appealing for the potential buyer out there but I was not going to give it away either as £50 was more than a fair asking price for it.
 I could have sold it earlier by doing so but I was not desperate for a sale and it was not creating a storage problem for me.
 It found a new home and left £44 Free Money behind.

 I do like a game of tennis every now and then.
 As a by-product of my hobby, I happen to accrue quite a few worn-out tennis balls.
 When the number reaches 36, I use a template listing to sell them for £20.
 It never takes more than a week for them to go.
 There is definitely a market for used tennis balls out there.
 Is not making me millions but leaves £17 profit from rubbish materials.
 Happy with that.